One Call Close 2

 1. Make a Good First Impression

-Remember, people do business with people they like, so it’s important to come across as someone that they would want to do business with.
+Keep in mind that individuals prefer doing business with those they like, so it’s essential to present yourself as someone they would be eager to work with.

 2. Build Rapport

-The more rapport you can build, the more likely your potential customer will be to trust you and do business with you.
+The stronger the rapport you establish, the higher the likelihood that your potential customer or prospects will trust you and choose to do business with you.

 One Call Close 4